lafftale1999/cimpleCardSystem/README.md

 # CuperAdCcreen
 Individual assignment for my class "C / C++ Programming".
 The objective was to simulate an access system where we can dynamically Create, Read, Update and Delete cards in the system.
-I also tried to emulate and encryption system (without any prior knowledge in cryptography) to create a sense of security for the program.
+I also tried to emulate an encryption system (without any prior knowledge in cryptography) to create a sense of security for the program.

 ## Key features
 Reads the .txt-file with cards in it